halcyonseeker/leibowitz/README.md

       to process the output; if used carefully this could also be used to reduce both the code and the asymptotic runtime complexity of the current web and command-line listing functions.
+- [ ] Progress and status printouts should be in the core, like with index, so that users can see progress of, eg, cascading up the predicate tree.
+Should also gate all printing behind a dynamic variable and disable it in the test harness.
+Could do something fancy too like pass in a custom stream and print that if there are problems.

 ### Web